SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{G}{ra}ph is a mathematical structure used to model networks (e.g. social networks, transportation networks) in many different applications.
-There are several commonly agreed aesthetic criteria (e.g. stress, angular resolution, edge crossings, etc.) formulated by researchers to evaluate the readability of graph layouts\cite{purchase1,purchase2}.
-Different aesthetic criteria focus on measuring different aesthetic aspects.
-However, there is no consensus on which criterion is the most important one\cite{Ham-user-study,Tim-user-study}.
-In terms of generating straight-line drawings for general graphs, most existing works mainly focus on optimizing a single aesthetic criterion.
-Developing layouts that can flexibly optimize any aesthetic criteria are still under-explored.
-A few methods (i.e., DeepGD\cite{deepgd}, SPX\cite{spx} and, $GD^2$\cite{sgd2}) have been proposed recently with the purpose of optimizing different aesthetics, or even a combination of aesthetics.
-Nonetheless, they all have certain limitations: SPX can only optimize a limited set of criteria; DeepGD and $GD^2$ are more flexible than SPX but they require manually designed surrogate functions to approximate the non-differentiable criteria.
-Developing a unified layout method of straight-line graph drawing for diverse aesthetic goals (including non-differentiable ones) remains a challenge.
+\IEEEPARstart{A}graph is a mathematical structure that can be used to model networks (\minorrevise{e.g.,} social networks, transportation networks) in many different applications.
+There are several common aesthetic criteria formulated by researchers to evaluate the readability of graph layouts\cite{purchase1}.
+They can be classified into two categories: differentiable criteria (\minorrevise{e.g.,} stress, the uniformity of edge length, angles formed by pairs of incident edges, etc.) and non-differentiable criteria (\minorrevise{e.g.,} the \minorrevise{number of edge crossings}, angles formed by pairs of crossing edges, shape-based metrics\cite{shape-metric}, etc.).
+Mathematically speaking, any criterion that is differentiable everywhere \minorrevise{with respect to} the node positions is \minorrevise{considered a} differentiable criterion.
+It is worth pointing out that each of these criteria, regardless of their differentiability, is an important factor in evaluating graph layouts because \minorrevise{each criterion focuses on measuring distinct aesthetic aspects}.
+There is no consensus on which criterion is the most important\cite{ Tim-user-study}.

+In terms of generating straight-line drawings for general graphs, most existing works focus on optimizing a single aesthetic criterion.
+Developing layout methods that can flexibly optimize any aesthetic criteria is still very challenging.
+A few methods (i.e., DeepGD\cite{deepgd}, SPX\cite{spx}, and $\mathrm{GD}^2$\cite{sgd2}) have been proposed recently with the purpose of optimizing different aesthetics, or even a combination of aesthetics.
+Nonetheless, they all have their own limitations: SPX can only optimize a limited set of criteria; DeepGD and $\mathrm{GD}^2$ are more flexible than SPX, but they are designed to optimize differentiable aesthetic criteria.
+For non-differentiable aesthetic criteria, DeepGD and $\mathrm{GD}^2$ require manually designed differentiable surrogate functions to approximate \minorrevise{these criteria.} Developing a unified layout method for straight-line graph drawing with diverse aesthetic goals, \minorrevise{including non-differentiable ones,} remains a non-trivial task.